 Look, I get it.
-As roadside hangouts that formerly attracted no one but your local teens, I see how an abundance of graffiti can accumulate, and even begin to seem justified.
+When these were roadside hangouts that only attracted local teens, I see how an abundance of graffiti could accumulate, and even begin to seem justified.

 What’s not okay is the way this inspires everyone to “leave their mark” and contribute to this garbage.
 Even worse, it leaves an impression that this is somehow an acceptable behavior, encouraging visitors to go on and replicate such behavior elsewhere, like in the local National Parks.

 Defacing natural features (like rocks and trees) is never okay.

 The photo above was taken from the entrance to the Moqui Caverns (aka the Moqui Sand Caves or Wind Caves).
 Highway 89 can be seen in the upper left part of the picture.

 From Kanab, the caverns are located 5.7 miles north on Highway 89.
 Here’s a Google Map link.
 The link marks the actual rock feature on the east side of the road.
 Parking is found a short way to the south, at the entrance to Best Friends Animal Sanctuary.

 If you’re traveling northbound from Kanab and pass the developed Moqui Cave Museum, then you’ve gone too far.